UBTUS/GSA18FRFQ/docs/US Digital Services Playbook/Play3_Make it simple and intuitive.md

 *A*.
 [Application url] (http://usfoodrecall.com/)

-     --*Search food recall data based on State and also nationwide.
+     *Search food recall data based on State and also nationwide.

-     --*Feature to share searched content on social network.
+     *Feature to share searched content on social network.

-     --*Feature to provide feedback about features.
+     *Feature to provide feedback about features.

-     --*Shown food recall reports in graphical charts.
+     *Shown food recall reports in graphical charts.

 - Is the language as plain and universal as possible?

 *A*.
 Yes.
 We involved language experts for content writing and also performed usability test with different background people.